-- In FY18, HUD plans to spend \$89 million on evaluations, representing 0.17% of HUD's \$51 billion discretionary budget (minus salary and expenses). - For FY18, Congress appropriated \$89 million for the Office of Policy Development and Research's (PD&R's) Research & Technology account, including \$50 million for core research activities; up to \$14 million for research, evaluations, and demonstrations; and not less than \$25 million for technical assistance.
+- In FY18, HUD plans to spend \$89 million on evaluations, representing 0.17% of HUD's \$51 billion discretionary budget (minus salary and expenses)... - For FY18, Congress appropriated \$89 million for the Office of Policy Development and Research's (PD&R's) Research & Technology account, including \$50 million for core research activities; up to \$14 million for research, evaluations, and demonstrations; and not less than \$25 million for technical assistance.
 The total represents an FY18 investment in evaluations and evidence amounting to 0.17 percent of HUD's \$51 billion gross discretionary budget authority, net of salaries and expenses, for FY18.
 The funding for core research is used primarily for the American Housing Survey, other surveys, and data acquisition that support evaluation of HUD's mission activities in domains such as affordable housing and housing finance. - PD&R's FY18 appropriation of \$24 million for Salaries and Expenses also supports evidence in the form of PD&R's in-house research and evaluation program, economic analyses, data linkage initiatives, and management of housing surveys and contract research and evaluation. - Additionally, PD&R leverages public resources by issuing data licenses and by establishing Research Partnerships with private-sector partners who contribute at least 50 percent of project resources and undertake research that contribute to HUD's objectives.

-3. Resources: Did the agency invest at least 1% of program funds in evaluations in FY18?
-(Examples: Impact studies; implementation studies; rapid cycle evaluations; evaluation technical assistance, and capacity-building)

-- In FY18, DOL's CEO invested approximately \$21 million in evaluation and evidence building activities.
-This represents approximately 0.20% of DOL's FY18 discretionary budget for agency programmatic appropriations minus salaries and expenses. - This amount only represents the dollars that are directly appropriated or transferred to CEO.
+UNITER INT 3.
+Resources: Did the agency invest at least 1% of program funds in evaluations in FY18?
+(Examples: Impact studies; implementation studies; rapid cycle evaluations; evaluation technical assistance, and capacity-building) USDOL: In FY18, DOL's CEO invested approximately \$21 million in evaluation and evidence building activities.
+This represents approximately 0.20% of DOL's FY18 discretionary budget for agency programmatic appropriations minus salaries and expenses.
+This amount only represents the dollars that are directly appropriated or transferred to CEO.
 Additionally, many DOL evaluations and research studies are supported by funds appropriated to DOL programs and/or are carried out by other offices within DOL.
 In fact, in addition to CEO, most agencies and program offices conduct and support evaluation activities with their own dollars.
-For example, ETA funds evaluations and provides evaluation technical assistance and capacity building activities to states to help them meet evaluation and reporting requirements under the Workforce Innovation and Opportunity Act (WIOA).
+For example, ETA funds evaluations and revealuations and opportunity Act(WIOA).
 ETA continues funding and technical assistance to states under the Workforce Data Quality Grant Initiative (WDQI) to link earnings and workforce data with education data longitudinally (for example in in FY18, ETA will award approximately \$6.0M for WDQI grants).
 ETA and DOL's Veterans' Employment and Training Service (VETS) have also modified state workforce program reporting system requirements to include data items for a larger set of grant programs, which will improve access to administrative data for evaluation and performance management purposes.
 Further, several DOL agencies also have separate evaluation appropriations.
-DOL studies funded through individual agencies and program offices also coordinate with DOL's CEO. - In many areas where DOL is undertaking evaluation activities, the evaluation budget far exceeds 1% of the budget for the program.
-For example, the budgets for the evaluations of a number of recent grant programs, such as the America's Promise grant evaluation and the Reentry Grant Evaluation, are between 3% and 5% of the programmatic budget. - The Administration's FY14-FY17 budget requests recommended allowing the U.S. Secretary of Labor to set aside up to 1% of all operating agencies' budgets for evaluations, coordinated by CEO.
-In FYs 2012-2015, Congress authorized the Secretary to set aside up to 0.5% of these funds for evaluations, in addition to the separate evaluation funds that exist in many DOL agencies.
-In FY16-FY18, Congress authorized DOL to set aside up to 0.75% of operating agency budgets for use by CEO for evaluations.
+DOL studies funded through individual agencies and program offices also coordinate with DOL's CEO.
+In many areas where DOL is undertaking evaluation activities, the evaluation budget far exceeds 1% of the budget for the program.
+For example, the budgets for the evaluations of a number of recent grant programs, such as the America's Promise grant evaluation and the Reentry Grant Evaluation, are between 3% and 5% of the programmatic budget.
+The Administration's FY14-FY17 budget requests recommended allowing the US.
+Secretary of Labor to set aside up to 1% of all operating agencies' budgets for evaluations, coordinate by CEO.
+In FY

-4. Performance Management/Continuous

-Improvement: Did the agency implement a performance management system with clear and prioritized outcome-focused goals and aligned program objectives and measures, and did it frequently collect, analyze, and use data and evidence to improve outcomes, return on investment, and other dimensions of performance in FY18?
+4. Performance Management/Continuous Improvement: Did the agency implement a performance management system with clear and prioritized outcome-focused goals and aligned program objectives and measures, and did it frequently collect, analyze, and use data and evidence to improve outcomes, return on investment, and other dimensions of performance in FY18?